kendyteng/kendyteng.github.io/README.md

-A slightly modified version of @imadmali's https://github.com/imadmali/imadmali.github.io
+A slightly modified version of https://jgabry/jgabry.github.io